Exploiting timing information in event-triggered stabilization of linear systems with disturbances: Conclusions

 \section{Conclusions}

 We have presented an event-triggered control scheme for the stabilization of noisy, scalar real and complex, continuous, linear time-invariant systems over a communication channel subject to random bounded delay.
 We have developed an algorithm for encoding-decoding the quantized version of the estimated state, leading to the characterization of a sufficient transmission rate for stabilizing these systems.
 We also identified a necessary condition on the transmission rate for real systems.
-Future work will study the identification of necessary conditions on the transmission rate in complex systems, and develop event-triggered designs for vector systems with real and complex eigenvalues. { }
+Future work will study the identification of necessary conditions on the transmission rate in complex systems, develop event-triggered designs for vector systems with real and complex eigenvalues, {and the investigation of optimal values for the design parameters that balance the trade-offs between transmission rate and control performance.}